A guide to closed-end funds

 There are benefits and drawbacks to investing in CEFs that investors should understand when deciding whether to add them to their portfolio.

 - Capability to leverage.
 Many CEFs use leverage in an attempt to enhance income and returns, but as noted below, leverage makes a fund riskier.

 - Income distribution.
 Many CEFs, but not all, have an investment objective to distribute income on a monthly or quarterly basis.
 Distributions typically include interest income, dividends, capital gains, or a combination.

 - Stable capital pool and access to less liquid investments.
 Since there are no daily inflows and outflows of capital, assets can be fully invested and more consistently dedicated to long-term investment strategies.

 - Volatility.
-While leverage can enhance returns, it can also increase losses and portfolio volatility.
+While leverage can enhance returns, it can also increase losses and generally adds portfolio volatility.

 - Possible changes in distribution levels.
 Dividend cuts can reduce an investor’s income stream and may lead to market price volatility.